Cray-HPE/vagrant-ncn-os-test-harness/README.md

 ### Libvirthost Appliance

+The following list represents ad-hoc procedures (not sequential steps) for common operations.
+All are performed from the k8s_ncn directory:

 - In the libvirt_host directory, use `vagrant halt` when stopping the environment to avoid needing to do this again.
 - If you do need to revert to a clean base use `vagrant snapshot restore base`.
 - To ssh in, run 'vagrant ssh'.